-- style blades with blade seats. - Insulation is prohibited from being supported by suspended ceilings.
-Insulation shall be integral to the roof structure. - 26.
-Laboratory supply air, laboratory exhaust, and general exhaust shall have pressure independent venturi style air valves or other pre-approved air valve style coordinated with Utilities & Energy Services. - 27.
-All laboratory valve installations shall be plumbed horizontal and leak tested via smoke pen or other visual indicator to ensure fully sealed connections on each side of the valve. - 28.
-Variable air volume terminal units, fan-powered terminal units, duct heaters, air flow stations, air cleaning apparatus and air valves shall be installed in accessible locations following manufacturers clearance recommendations. - 29.
-Duct mounted air handling apparatuses shall not be installed higher than twelve feet from the finished floor. - 30.
-Terminal units shall have foil-faced or elastomeric insulation.
-Exposed fibers or rough coating is not permitted.
+- sleeve and blades located out of the air stream when in the open position. - 23.
+All combination fire and smoke dampers shall have air foil style blades with blade seats. - 24.
+Insulation is prohibited from being supported by suspended ceilings.
+Insulation shall be integral to the roof structure and installed in such a manner that it will not interfere with interstitial ceiling space access. - 25.
+Laboratory supply air, laboratory exhaust, and general exhaust shall have pressure independent venturi style air valves or other pre-approved air valve style coordinated with Utilities and Engineering Services. - 26.
+All laboratory valve installations shall be plumbed horizontal (where allowed by the manufacturer) and leak tested via smoke pen or other visual indicator to ensure fully sealed connections on each side of the valve. - 27.
+Variable air volume terminal units, fan-powered terminal units, duct heaters, air flow stations, air cleaning apparatus and air valves shall be installed in accessible locations following manufacturers clearance recommendations.